 Sex crimes are especially serious charges which require a particularly dedicated team of defense attorneys and experts.
 Sex crimes are radically different from most other crimes for many different reasons.
-At the law firm of Marc J. Victor, P.C., our Arizona Sex Crimes Attorneys have decades of experience aggressively defending even the most serious of sex offense charges.
+At the Attorneys For Freedom law firm, our attorneys have decades of experience aggressively defending even the most serious of sex offense charges.
 We have experience successfully defending the most serious sex offense cases at trial; even in high-profile matters.

 As an initial matter, many sex offenses have no statute of limitation at all.
 This is very different from many other serious felony offenses which generally have statutes of limitation of seven years.
 As such, a person could be charged with a serious sex offense regardless of how much time has passed since the alleged incident.

 Sex offenses are generally investigated very aggressively.
 It is common in a sex offense investigation for the investigating officer to stage a “confrontation call” for the purpose of enticing the person under suspicion to say something that could be construed as inculpatory.
 As such, a person under investigation for a sex offense should be aware of the possibility of a confrontation call.
 The right to remain silent ought to be employed at all times by anyone under investigation for any sex crime.